MurageKabui/SambaSync/README.md

 ### TL;DR
-> This project allows you to sync data from ERPNext and SambaPOS
+> This project allows you to sync data from ERPNext and SambaPOS.

 ---

+gg